 If the big difference is still not evident to you here’s what just happened with the claim:

 After the death of bread-winner, the family must adjust to the new reality of investing for themselves and even generating income, which can immediately start with investment.
 For Mandvi, she need not worry about generating income out of the sum assured from life insurance.
-Since the life insurance plan will automatically give a monthly income to the family, she only needs to worry about investing the lump sum money towards the future goals.
+Since the life insurance plan will automatically give a monthly income to the family, she only needs to worry about investing the lump sum money towards future goals.

-However, Farhat will need to divide the claim amount between income-generating money and money that will go to the future goals.
+However, Farhat will need to divide the claim amount between income-generating money and money that will go to future goals.
 Given that she’s an investment professional, she may be able to pull it off.
 Though it could be difficult for her too, given the emotional stress she’s into due to the claim.

 Investing for Future

 Both the families will need to invest a major part of the lump sum money towards their future goals.
-However, given that Mandvi is already receiving regular income, she can wait and be patient in choosing the investment avenues.
+However, given that Mandvi is already receiving a regular income, she can wait and be patient in choosing the investment avenues.
 However, Farhat may end up investing almost everything into long-term assets, or be keeping most of the money in safe instruments.